SymfonyCasts/symfony6/sfcasts/ep3-doctrine/fixtures.md

 # Simple Doctrine Data Fixtures

 "Data fixtures" is the name given to dummy data that you add to your app while developing or running tests to make life easier.
-It's a lot easier to work on a new feature when you actually *have* decent data in your database.
+It's a lot nicer to work on a new feature when you actually *have* decent data in your database.
 We created some data fixtures, in a sense, via this `new` action.
-But Doctrine has a system specifically for this.
+But Doctrine has a system specifically designed for this.

 # Installing DoctrineFixturesBundle